KingTheGuy/i_have_hands/ROADMAP.md

 ## DONE:

+### 1.0.7

+- [x] add a short delay to the hud popup
+  - seeing the hud message constantly is not great
+- [x] add support for mineclonia
+- [x] don't show the hud when the player is already holding a "chest/inventory"

+---

+### 1.0.6

+- [|] (nvm no real reason to implement this) MCL support for picking up double chests
 - [x] update gif **make it look nice**
 - [x] hover over in-game inventory show player hud
 - [x] #BUG (this is a bad thing, the worst): on drop the node will remove any node in its way
 - [x] #BUG the held inv should be dropped on death

+---

 - [x](prevent data loss): if object is not attached to anything add its node and set the data will have to use mod storage storage